dannoprojects/web2/content/posts/devops/Python/printer_monitor.md

 You’ll need Python 3.8+, a few pip installs, and a willingness to admit that YAML is better than Excel for this sort of thing.

 Configure your `.env` file with your Google API credentials and log file path.
+Here .gitignore is your friend.

 Then, set up your printers in `printers.yaml` like so:

 ```yaml
 # printers.yaml